GDQuest/website/content/post/2017/07/godot-kickstarter-rewards-info/index.md

 ## When you will get your access keys

-**Discord** : the discussion server access will be available this week.
+**Discord**: check out the email you got to access the server.

-**Krita courses** : if you got the **Craftsman tier and above, you will get 3 Gumroad links** to get the 2 Krita courses and the premium brushes.
-Make sure you use the right email address when you redeem them, and create a Gumroad account so they are stored in your library!
+**Krita courses**: if you got the **Craftsman tier and above, you will automatically get the 3 products delivered to your Kickstarter/PayPal email address**.
+You'll get 1 email from Gumroad for each product, that you can add to your Gumroad library.

+_NB: a bug currently prevents you from adding the products to your library that way.
+I got in touch with the platform's support team to get it fixed.
+You'll get the course as soon as we find a solution._

-**The Godot course** : you will get early-access by early October.
+**The Godot course**: you will get early-access by early October.
 That's the latest Estimated Time of Arrival.
 There'll be plenty of content and updates by then.

-**Contributions** : I'll work on the contributions and the course in parallel.
+**Contributions**: I'll work on the contributions and the course in parallel.
 Godot 3.0 will attract a lot of new users around its release, and improved docs could help them stick.
 That's why I'd like to help the developers this summer.

 ![Krita brushes banner](/img/page/krita-brushes/krita-brushes-banner-lite.jpg)